MageMe EU Withdrawal | Configuration Reference

 - Digital Waiver — checkout step, confirmation email, per-locale texts

-- Frontend — button labels, placements, return reasons, review step
+- Frontend — item selection, button labels, placements, return reasons, review step

 - Customer Notifications — 6 emails + shared branding